 Most wealthy families invest directly in other business ventures and in property, but once the founding entrepreneur has gone, who is going to manage these assets and on what basis?
 Is part of the family fortune available to support the entrepreneurial activities of younger family members, and if so on what basis?
 Who will administer and oversee these arrangements on an ongoing basis – senior members of the family, independent trustees, the head of the family office or a private bank?

 In an age when people are increasingly conscious of their individual ‘rights’ it can no longer be assumed that most members of a wealthy family will ‘toe the line’ and accept the decisions made on their behalf.
 The need for effective communication and consultation processes is what primarily distinguishes managing wealth for a family, as oppose to an individual.

-There is far more to this than arranging meetings and sending out reports - it can be an ongoing, if subtle process of negotiation between family members and advisors, continually managing expectations and perceptions, confronting unreasonable demands before they get out of hand and pre-empting potential disputes.
+There is far more to this than arranging meetings and sending out reports – it can be an ongoing, if subtle process of negotiation between family members and advisers, continually managing expectations and perceptions, confronting unreasonable demands before they get out of hand and pre-empting potential disputes.
 In a sense, it is far more of a task than managing the board of a company, because family members cannot be subjected to the same disciplines and they have very varied understanding of the issues.

 All of this requires very considerable management skills and the question is who is to perform this vital role and what support do they require?
-Often, the family will have an acknowledged leader from the senior generation, but will he or she have the necessary skills and experience and where do they look to for support - the family office, their professional advisors and trustees or their private bank?
+Often, the family will have an acknowledged leader from the senior generation, but will he or she have the necessary skills and experience and where do they look to for support – the family office, their professional advisers and trustees or their private bank?

 The role of the family office